 Special moving services may be requested through the Service Center.
-These include faculty office moves, moving of large shipments, moves due to renovations, or moves for College events.
-All moves, which will be scheduled as time permits, are Reimbursable Services.
-Contact Custodial Services.
+These include faculty office moves, moving of large shipments, moves due to renovations, or moves for college events.
+All moves, which will be scheduled as time permits, are chargeable services.
+Contact the Service Center.

-Name plates and signs for doors, offices, labs and specific areas in buildings will be made and installed in accordance with the College's general graphics standard.
-Name plates and signs are provided by the Facilities Department as part of the Roadrunner Service.
-Special signs may be requested from the Service Center as a Reimbursable Service.
+Name plates and signs for doors, offices, labs and specific areas in buildings will be made and installed in accordance with the college's general graphics standard.
+Name plates and signs for room identification are provided by the Facilities Department as part of the Building Trades service.
+Special signs and name plates may be requested from the Service Center as a chargeable service.

 Painting of campus buildings is scheduled when conditions require it.
-All other discretionary painting services are rendered as a Reimbursable Service when requested and approved by the Facilities Department.
+All other discretionary painting services are rendered as a chargeable service when requested and approved by the Facilities Department.
 When routine maintenance painting is required, some discretion in the selection of color may be available.
-The College provides a color chart from which all paint selections are made.
+The college provides a color chart from which all paint selections are made.
 The Facilities Department must review all color selections.

-College owned vehicles are provided to facilitate College business and may be reserved through the Campus Police Office.
-See Campus Police.
+College owned vehicles are provided to facilitate college business and may be reserved through the ACPD Dispatch Center. https://www.amherst.edu/mm/46783

 The Facilities Department provides campus trucking service for items too large for the mail.
-In most cases this is a Reimbursable Service.
+In most cases this is a chargeable service.
 All requests for trucking service should be made through the Service Center.